claui/cookiecutter-python-package/README.md

 - whether to include the `pandas` package.

-### What you get out
+### What you get out of it

-Running the Cookiecutter template will give you:
+The Cookiecutter template will give you:

 - a `README.md` file with detailed instructions;